money-on-chain/stable-protocol-api/README.md

 # Stable Protocol API

-API list operations of the users.
+API list operations of the users dapp.
+This is a requirement for [stable-protocol-interface](https://github.com/money-on-chain/stable-protocol-interface), this service list operations of the users.

 ### Usage

 Requirements:

 * Python 3.9+
+* Mongo DB installed also DB, User & pass created
+* [Stable-protocol-indexer](https://github.com/money-on-chain/stable-protocol-indexer)Protocol Indexer installed & Running in the same Mongo DB

 ```
 # Install the requirements: